gulaycnbl/bilgem-gulay/README.md

 # bilgem-gulay
-My work specifically on the tests of the file system of the RTOS (GIS) in Tübitak Bilgem.
+My work specifically focusing on tests of the file system in Tübitak Bilgem.

 # Contributors